VIDAKHOSHPEY22/Racing-car-game/CONTRIBUTING.md

 - Open an issue with your question
 - Email me directly: vidatwin18@gmail.com
-- Tag me in discussions: @VIDAKHOSHPEY22
+- Tag in discussions: @VIDAKHOSHPEY22 or @TheM1ddleM1n

 ## Recognition